 Conditional Probability

-Conditional probability refers to the probability of an event E occurring, given that another event A has already happened, denoted as $$ P(E|A) $$ This is read as "the probability of E given A."
+Conditional probability is the probability that an event E occurs under the assumption that another related event A has already occurred $$ P(E|A) $$.
+It is read as the probability of E given A.

-• If the two events are dependent, the conditional probability of E given A is calculated using the formula: $$ P(E|A) = \frac{P(E \cap A)}{P(A)} $$
+• If the two events are dependent events, the conditional probability of E given A is defined as $$ P(E|A) = \frac{P(E \cap A)}{P(A)} $$

-It is also known as posterior probability.
+It is also commonly referred to as a posteriori probability.

-If the events are dependent, the conditional probability P(E|A) is calculated using the formula:
+When the events are dependent, the conditional probability P(E|A) is evaluated using the following formula:

 $$ P(E|A) = \frac{P(E \cap A)}{P(A)} $$

-• P(E|A) is the conditional probability of E given A.
+• P(E|A) denotes the conditional probability of E given A.

 • P(A) is the probability of the conditioning event A.

 Note.
-The probability of the conditioning event P(A) must be greater than zero; otherwise, it would result in division by zero: $$ P(A) \ne 0 $$
+The probability of the conditioning event P(A) must be nonzero.
+Otherwise, the expression would involve division by zero. $$ P(A) \ne 0 $$

-$$ P(E|A) = P(E) $$
+$$ P(E∣A)=P(E) $$

 A Practical Example